lukepattersn/CyPlan/README.md

 https://www.linkedin.com/in/jeremiah-baccam/

 ### Luke Patterson
-Handled frontend development, creating a user-friendly interface using HTML, CSS, Bootstrap, and FullCalendar.js.
-Contributed to backend design and logic for seamless integration. https://www.linkedin.com/in/lukepatt/
+Discovered functionality for integrating Iowa State's course API by analyzing HTTP GET and POST requests on the network.
+Handled frontend development, creating a user-friendly interface using HTML, CSS, Bootstrap, and FullCalendar.js. https://www.linkedin.com/in/lukepatt/

 ### Jared Cheney